RidhimaGitCraft/project-management-portfolio/README.md

 ## Certifications & Skills

 ### **Certifications:**
-- _(Add any PMP, Lean Six Sigma, Agile certifications if applicable)_
+- Preparing for PMP, expected to take the exam by the end of March.

 ### **Tools & Technologies:**
 - Power BI, SQL, Excel, Jira, Confluence, Tableau, CRM Software